eghove/NaPS-App/README.md

 * Alan Wagner (https://github.com/alanwagner101), and
 * Andrew Burns.

-The original team repository may be found here: https://github.com/alanwagner101/Project1 .
+The original team repository may be found here: https://github.com/alanwagner101/Project1.

 ## How Can I Try NaPS App?
 You're welcome visit the deployed page.
-You may create a dummy account to get started, or you're welcome to use the following information to log on:
+You may create a dummy account to get started, or you're welcome to use the following tester information to log on:
-Login: tester12@test.com
+* Login: tester12@test.com
-Password: 123456789
+* Password: 123456789

-## Future Directions
+## What Technologies Does NaPS App Use?
+NaPS App uses the following technologies:
+* HTML5,
+* CSS3,
+* Bootstrap,
+* JavaScript,
+* JQuery, and
+* JQuery UI.

+## What's Next for NaPS App?
+NaPS App will incorporate the following features in the future:
+* Persistence of Favorites after from browser session to browser session,